KarlisPaulus/Movies-API/README.md

 Automatically generated API documentation with Swagger-UI.
 It makes easier to understand, explore and test the API without needing external tools.

+### Actors Sorting Alphabetically

+Retrieves a list of all actors sorted alphabetically by their name.
+You can optionally provide pagination parameters (page and size) to retrieve a specific subset of the actors list.

+Example Request:
+`GET /api/actors/sort?page=0&size=2`